What Is Desoxyn Used For?

-While drugs like Desoxyn and Adderall have reputations of being tied to better academic performance, there is no evidence showing improvements in school when used by someone without ADHD.
-In fact, people that abuse prescription stimulants tend to have lower grades than people that do not 6.
+While drugs like Desoxyn and Adderall have reputations for being tied to better academic performance, there is no evidence showing improvements in school when they’re used by people without ADHD.
+In fact, people who abuse prescription stimulants tend to have lower grades than people who do not.6

-Desoxyn use can lead to a number of potentially dangerous side effects even when the substance is taken as prescribed.
-When the substance is used in excess or in combination with other substances, the side effects can grow in number and severity.
-Serious side effects that require medical attention include 1:
+Desoxyn use can lead to a number of potentially dangerous side effects, even when the substance is taken as prescribed.
+When Desoxyn is used in excess or in combination with other substances, the side effects can grow in number and severity.
+Serious Desoxyn side effects that require medical attention include:1

 - Increased blood pressure and raised heart rate.

 - Stroke or heart attack.
 (This risk is higher in adults with structural cardiac abnormalities.)